 \section{Mass and orbital anisotropy study for low- and high-mass galaxies}

 As mentioned in Sect. \ref{subsec:diff_sample_mamposst}, we split the full sample in two equal population (662 members) stellar mass bins, with the threshold at $\log (M_*/M_\odot) = 9.1$, to check differences in the estimated mass and anisotropy parameters.
-RS galaxies are the most evenly distributed between the two bins, with 45.8\% below the mass threshold and 54.2\% above it.
-GV galaxies show a similarly balanced distribution, with 55.4\% with low mass and 44.6\% with high mass.
-In contrast, BC galaxies are strongly skewed towards the low-mass regime, where 75.3\% of them are found.
+RS galaxies are the most evenly distributed between the two bins, with 46\% below the mass threshold and 54\% above it.
+GV galaxies show a similarly balanced distribution, with 55\% with low mass and 45\% with high mass.
+In contrast, BC galaxies are strongly skewed towards the low-mass regime, where 75\% of them are found.
 The colour composition of the two stellar mass bins can be found in Table \ref{tab:composition_colors}.

-Following the same strategy adopted for the colour classes, we first ran \textsc{MG-MAMPOSSt} with flat priors (same as Table \ref{tab:priors_flat}) to independently estimate the mass parameters and then we employed Gaussian priors on the mass from the joint analysis of Sect. \ref{full_sample_mamposst} to compare the anisotropy profiles.
-The best fit parameters are reported in Table \ref{tab:massbins_results} and Table \ref{tab:massbins_results_withpriors}.
-Note that we have repeated the numerical density profile fit for these new subclasses (as in Sect. \ref{num_density_methods}), to ensure that Gaussian priors on $r_\nu^{\rm H}$ are appropriate, finding the best fit values of $r_\nu^{\rm H}=1.70_{-0.61}^{+0.03} \, \mathrm{Mpc}$ for the low-mass and $r_\nu^{\rm H}=1.98_{-0.11}^{+0.41} \, \mathrm{Mpc}$ for the high-mass galaxies.
+We first ran \textsc{MG-MAMPOSSt} with flat priors (same as Table \ref{tab:priors_flat}) to independently estimate the mass parameters and then we employed Gaussian priors on the mass from the joint analysis of Sect. \ref{full_sample_mamposst} to compare the anisotropy profiles.
+The best-fit parameters are reported in Tables \ref{tab:massbins_results} and \ref{tab:massbins_results_withpriors}.
+Note that we have repeated the galaxy number density profile fit for these new subclasses (as in Sect. \ref{num_density_methods}), to ensure that Gaussian priors on $r_\nu^{\rm H}$ are appropriate, finding the best-fit values of $r_\nu^{\rm H}=2.20_{-0.19}^{+0.24} \, \mathrm{Mpc}$ for the low-mass and $r_\nu^{\rm H}=1.52_{-0.14}^{+0.18} \, \mathrm{Mpc}$ for the high-mass galaxies.

-As expected, the mass parameters ($r_{\rm s}$ and $r_{200}$) estimated from the low-mass sample are higher than those obtained from the high-mass one, given the contribute of the vast majority of BC galaxies.
-Both the anisotropy profiles (Fig.~\ref{fig:anis_massbins}) show a predominant radial component, with the high-mass galaxies showing an even more radial behaviour.
+As expected, the mass parameters ($r_{\rm s}$ and $r_{200\rm{c}}$) estimated from the low-mass sample are slightly higher than those obtained from the high-mass one (still consistent within the uncertainties), given the contribution of the vast majority of BC galaxies.
+Both anisotropy profiles (Fig.~\ref{fig:anis_massbins}) show a predominant radial component, with no significant differences between the two populations.